kennysmithed/oels2020/oels_practical_wk4.md

 ## Tutorial content

 Work through [section 05 of the Online Experiments with jsPsych tutorial](https://softdev.ppls.ed.ac.uk/online_experiments/javascript.html).
 It's up to you whether you want to do the exercises dotted through the tutorial or not.
 The key things you need to take away from the tutorial are:
-- How to represent an array and loop through it.
+- How to represent an array and loop through it - you have actually already seen arrays, they are just lists enclosed in square brackets, so the new thing is the `for` loop.
 - The basic info on javascript functions - what a function looks like, and how you make a function return some value.

 ## A self-paced reading experiment